What is endometriosis: causes to recognise

 -

-Avoid refined gluten, industrial dairy products and sugars , which increase systemic inflammation.
+Avoid refined gluten, industrial dairy products and sugars, which increase systemic inflammation.

-When does endometriosis go away?
+When does endometriosis disappear?

 -